Pekapeka Wetlands: Discover the Unique Ecosystem Near Hastings

 Historical Significance of Wetland

-Despite these challenges, the area's cultural significance remains strong.
-In 1997, Pekapeka was granted wāhi tapu status under the Historic Places Act, recognizing its sacred importance to Māori.
+Despite these impacts, the cultural significance of Pekapeka remains strong.
+In 1997, it was recognized as a wāhi tapu site under the Historic Places Act, affirming its sacred status to Māori and the need to protect its heritage.

 Restoration Efforts Overview